maxschmaltz/Course-LLM-based-Assistants/llm-based-assistants/index.md

 ## Target Audience

 The course is intended for advanced BA students of computational linguistics, who have interest in practical applications of LLMs.
+MA students **cannot** attend this course.
 Practical experience with programming in Python and applying LLMs are a **prerequisite** (more formally, you should have completed ISCL-BA06, ISCL-BA07, and ISCL-BA08 successfully).
 Knowledge in LangChain and LangGraph is encouraged.

 Please note: that is **not** a programming course and we **won't** stop on low-level details of implementation, so you will be expected to understand those on the fly (or to pick them up if necessary).